Iliaromanov/Algos-and-DataStructs-Practice/Data_Structures/README.md

 # Data Structures

+Information on data structures that I find important but also non-trivial

 ## HashSet

 A hash set is set implemented using a hash table.
 The `set` type in Pythons is a hash set.